AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 A country has rising GDP per capita but a high Gini coefficient and low female literacy.
 Explain why GDP alone is not enough to measure development.

 Strong answer: GDP per capita shows average income, but it can hide inequality because a high Gini coefficient means income is unevenly distributed.
-Low female literacy also suggests limits in education and opportunity, so the country’s economic growth may not be improving development for all groups.
+Low female literacy also suggests limits in education and opportunity, so economic growth may not improve development for all groups.

 Prompt — Rostow vs Wallerstein